Magnetme/to-magnet-markdown/README.md

 # to-markdown

-An HTML to Markdown converter written in JavaScript.
+An HTML to Magnet Markdown converter written in JavaScript.

+This is a fork of Dom Christie's [to-markdown](https://github.com/domchristie/to-markdown) implementation with minor changes to make it suitable for the Magnet.me website.

 The API is as follows: